pratikkhot100/Currency-Converter/README.md

 # 💱 Currency Converter 💵 ➡️ 💴

-The Currency Converter is a web-based application built using HTML, CSS, and JavaScript.
+The Responsive Currency Converter is a web-based application built using HTML, CSS, and JavaScript.
 It allows users to seamlessly convert the currency of one country to another by fetching real-time exchange rates from an external API.
 With a simple and user-friendly interface, the tool ensures quick and accurate conversions, making it useful for travelers, shoppers, and anyone dealing with foreign currencies.

 ## 🎥 Project Demo